-IMDS 116,8 Position Domain maturity Maturity level 110,0 Strategic As-is Alignment Organisational strategy is volatile; very limited awareness of the potential of Big Data technology 1 1482 To-be Understand the potential of Big Data for DataCo's use cases: predict market trends, monitor performance, measure customer behaviour 3 1402 Data As-is Data sources and policies defined and managed by departments; data To-be consistency and accuracy is started to be an organisation-wide issue 2 TO-De Enterprise data naming and storage management policies, including unstructured data 3 Organisa As-is ation Big Data still causes confusion among staff, but there is positive culture to To-be accelerate improvement, which gives confidence to business unit executives Executive board fully aware of the benefits of Big Data and using analytics to 2 support decision making; at least one executive business Big Data sponsor 3 Governa As-is nce A data governance structure is in place, but there is little practical participation in projects in practice; an integrated business/IT Big Data To-be analytics governance structure is being defined Complete the specification of Big Data analytics governance structure; 2 10-De integrate this with governance structures at the enterprise level 3 2 tion Technology Table VII.
-As-is Business applications fragmented, disparate siloed data sources; central data warehouse implemented, but scarcely populated and used 1 DataCo maturity assessment: results To-be Increase the usage of data warehouse at enterprise level; add Hadoop clusters to process expanding volumes of customer data using local computational nodes 3
+116,8 Position Domain maturity Maturity level 110,0 Strategio : Alignment As-is Organisational strategy is volatile; very limited awareness of the potential of To-be Big Data technology Understand the potential of Big Data for DataCo's use cases: predict market 1 1482 10-06 trends, monitor performance, measure customer behaviour 3 1402 Data As-is Data sources and policies defined and managed by departments; data To-be consistency and accuracy is started to be an organisation-wide issue Enterprise data naming and storage management policies, including 2 10-06 unstructured data 3 Organisa ation As-is Big Data still causes confusion among staff, but there is positive culture to To-be accelerate improvement, which gives confidence to business unit executives Executive board fully aware of the benefits of Big Data and using analytics to 2 10-06 support decision making; at least one executive business Big Data sponsor 3 Governa nce As-is A data governance structure is in place, but there is little practical participation in projects in practice; an integrated business/IT Big Data analytics governance structure is being defined 2 To-be Complete the specification of Big Data analytics governance structure; integrate this with governance structures at the enterprise level 3 • tion Technology Table VII.
+As-is Business applications fragmented, disparate siloed data sources; central data warehouse implemented, but scarcely populated and used 1 DataCo maturity To-be Increase the usage of data warehouse at enterprise level; add Hadoop clusters to 1 assessment: results process expanding volumes of customer data using local computational nodes 3

 These use cases appear to be in the areas of market trend prediction, measurement of customer behaviour and organisational performance monitoring.
-As far as Information Technology is concerned, DataCo plan to increase maturity by upgrading from traditional data warehouse-based analytics to the implementation of an Hadoop cluster, which could face the growing volume of customer data exploiting currently underutilised computational nodes.
+As far as Information Technology is concerned, DataCo plan to increase maturity by upgrading from traditional data warehouse-based analytics to the implementation of an Hadoop cluster, which could face the growing volume of customer data exploiting currently under-utilised computational nodes.